sheimoria/tp/docs/UserGuide.md

 ### Update client: `updateClient`

-Update a client from in your address book.
+Update a client in your address book.

 Format: `updateClient INDEX [n/NEW_NAME p/NEW_PHONE_NUMBER e/NEW_EMAIL a/NEW_ADDRESS]`